DynamoDS/DynamoPrimer/11_Web_Experience/11-3_Send_to_Web.md

 ###Publish Your File

-When you are ready to publish your file, select “Share Workspace” from the File menu.
+When you are ready to publish your file, select “Send to Web” from the File menu.

 ![](images/publishing_04.png)